-While groundwater supplies are relatively secure for the short term, the Border Groundwaters Agreement Review Committee (Review Committee) has sought to improve the technical understanding and management responses affecting the ongoing sustainable and equitable use of groundwater along the border.
+Groundwater extraction during the year was the highest on record and for some areas in Province 1 and Province 2 groundwater levels continue to decline.
+While groundwater supplies are relatively secure, the Border Groundwaters Agreement Review Committee (Review Committee) has sought to improve the technical understanding to inform a review of management responses to maintain the ongoing sustainable and equitable use of groundwater along the South Australian/Victorian border.
+Towards this end, the Review Committee has brought forward and initiated its technical and management reviews for Province 1 and Province 2.